14 “Cool” Historic Landmarks Across the Country

 You may be under the impression that heating and cooling systems have no place in historic sites or old homes, particularly when they might jeopardize a building’s architectural integrity.
 However, place-lovers don’t need to choose between historical accuracy and comfort when it comes to the innovative technology provided by small-duct systems.

 Unlike standard HVAC systems, small-duct systems save space, decrease humidity, are energy efficient, and can even be painted over to match a home’s interiors.
-That's why Unico—maker of The Unico System small-duct central heating and cooling solution, and a fifteen-year corporate partner of the National Trust—advocates for modernizing notable landmarks while preserving historic integrity.
+That's why Unico—maker of The Unico System small-duct central heating and cooling solution, and a corporate partner of the National Trust since 2002—advocates for modernizing notable landmarks while preserving historic integrity.

 President Lincoln’s Cottage—Washington, D.C.